Computer science today

 The degree program is conducted on a scientific basis.
 It lives from the tension between general, basic knowledge and special, instrumental skills; it emphasizes the basics over the skills, but one is not possible without the other.
 In education on a scientific, research-oriented level, professional knowledge, methods and skills are imparted which are professionally qualifying in the field of computer science.
 In addition, the programme offers the opportunity to deepen or specialise - also in a postgraduate Master's programme.
 Thus it is also suitable as a basis for further scientific qualification (doctorate).
 The combination of the Bachelor's programme in Computer Science with a Master's programme in another, usually related subject (or vice versa) offers the possibility of acquiring multiple qualifications.

-The study of (techno-)mathematics aims at the acquisition of thorough specialist knowledge, which allows one to independently apply and further develop acquired skills and insights.
-This requires a broad and well-founded basic mathematical education in pure and applied mathematics.
+The goal of (industrial) mathematics is the acquisition of thorough specialist knowledge, which allows one to independently apply and further develop acquired skills and insights.
+This requires a broad and well-founded basic education in pure and applied mathematics.
 In addition, students must acquire the ability to familiarize themselves with mathematical problems from other disciplines and to develop solutions for them.
 It is also important to be able to explain the insights gained to other mathematicians and non-mathematicians.

-In the degree program of studies for the teaching profession, the basic scientific and didactic knowledge for future employment is imparted.
+In the education degree programs, the basic scientific and didactic knowledge for future employment is imparted.
 A solid basic education should enable future teachers to follow the further development of their subject.
 Special emphasis is placed on the school-specific preparation and implementation of mathematical topics for teaching in didactic education.

-The career prospects for (techno-)mathematicians are very good.
+The career prospects for (industrial) mathematicians are very good.
 They have a broad and constantly expanding field of activity.
 Outside universities and research institutions, mathematicians can also be found in all areas of industry and business.
 Mathematicians are always in demand, especially in software development, banking and insurance.
-Technomathematicians mainly work in research and development departments of industry.
-The ability to trace problems back to their core in principle makes (techno-)mathematicians particularly suitable for innovative fields such as cell and genetic research, security in finance, image analysis, etc. Positions are often also suitable for mathematicians if the respective job profile does not explicitly state this.
+Industrial mathematicians mainly work in research and development areas of industry.
+The ability to trace problems back to their core in principle makes (industrial) mathematicians particularly suitable for innovative fields such as cell and genetic research, security in finance, image analysis, etc. Positions are often also suitable for mathematicians if the respective job profile does not explicitly state this.

 For the teaching profession, the professional orientation is different and depends on the respective federal state.
 The choice of the minor subject also plays an important role here; for example, the combination of mathematics and physics is very much in demand.

-If you are considering studying (techno) mathematics, a certain talent is certainly helpful.
-Mathematics at university is very different from school mathematics, which can sometimes make it difficult to start studying.
+If you are considering studying (industrial) mathematics, a natural talent is certainly helpful.
+University mathematics is very different from school mathematics, which can sometimes make it difficult to start studying.
 It is important that you feel an inclination towards mathematics.
-It should also be clear to you that a (techno) mathematics degree program will require your full commitment, but will also bring great pleasure.
+It should also be clear to you that a/n (industrial) mathematics degree program will require your full commitment, but will also bring great pleasure.

 Online tests, online math degree programs and more

-There are some self-tests and self-learning materials on school mathematics available on the Internet; we offer a collection of these on the page "Online tests, online math degree programs and more".
+There are many assessment tests and self-learning materials on school mathematics available on the Internet; we provide a selection of these on the page "Online tests, online math degree programs and more".
 These are useful for self-assessment as well as for refreshing school material.